Ask a COVID-19 Question

 - Travelers coming to Djibouti by air/sea/land must be screened for COVID-19 upon arrival at ports of entry and the test must be negative in order for an individual to enter the country.

 - Upon arrival at Ambouli International Airport, all passengers are tested for COVID-19 using a minimally invasive saliva test.
-Travelers identified with the virus either go into isolation and treatment or depart Djibouti on the next flight without leaving the airport.
+Travelers identified with the virus either go into isolation and treatment at a local hospital or quarantine at their hotel.
 Travelers will have to pay 5000 Fdj or $30 to cover the cost of the COVID-19 saliva test.

 - Travelers coming to Djibouti must be equipped with protective masks at the time of departure or arrival at the points of entry, respect the physical distance of one meter, if possible, at all stages of the journey and carry a hydro-alcoholic gel throughout the trip.

 - If a high percentage of passengers on a particular flight receive a positive saliva test, the Government of Djibouti may require all passengers to complete a second, nasal swab COVID-19 test.